Updated - 04/14/2017 Originally Posted - 07/29/2014

 As mentioned above, and shown in the step-by-step screenshots above, your client must have a Google account of one type or another to leave your business a review on Google My Business.
 Google’s goal is to be as accurate as possible.
 Allowing anonymous reviews does not promote accuracy, and allows for misuse of the Google My Business review system.
 Your customer will always have to be logged in to Google to leave a review of a business on Google My Business.

-If that’s a problem for you or your customer, maybe your customer has a Facebook account, ask them to review your business on Facebook instead.
+If that’s a problem for you or your customer, maybe your customer has a Facebook account, ask your customer to review your business on Facebook instead.

 If nothing else, ask you customer to email you a testimonial that you can display on your website.